Skip to content

 Key Resources

-• Protected Bike Lanes & More: Paint is not protection!
+• Protected Bike Lanes & More (Video): Paint is not protection!
 That is why safe street design – in the form of new and innovative protected bike lanes and protected intersections – are becoming the new gold standards to greatly improve safety for bicycle riders of all ages and abilities.
 There are MANY new designs out there, some better than others.
 Watch this video to understand their pros and cons?
 (Video produced by the University of Miami BikeSafe Program)

 • Active Transportation GIS Data Resources Interactive Map – This interactive map enables visualization of existing and planned on-street and off-street bicycle infrastructure, potential demand scores, and bike network quality / level of traffic stress.
 It also provides links to, and information about, the datasets.

 • Current On-street Bicycle Infrastructure – Improved bicycle GIS data, stored as attributes on Utah’s statewide road centerline GIS layer, is available from UGRC.
-The data schema (attribute names and coded values) is available from this google doc, see the purple Alternate Use section on the FC_RoadCenterlines tab for field properties and the CVDomain_OnStreetBike and the CVDomain_Ped Path tabs for allowable code values.
+The data schema (attribute names and coded values) is available from this Google Sheet, see the purple Alternate Use section on the FC_RoadCenterlines tab for field properties and the CVDomain_OnStreetBikeExisting and the CVDomain_Ped Path tabs for allowable code values.

-• Planned Bicycle Infrastructure – The road centerlines GIS layer described above also carries planned regional and local on/near bicycle infrastructure data — for the WFRC region — using the CVDomain_OnStreetBike coded values.
+• Planned Bicycle Infrastructure – The road centerlines GIS layer described above also carries planned regional and local on/near bicycle infrastructure data — for the WFRC region — using the CVDomain_OnStreetBikePlanned coded values.

-• Micromobility Toolset (in progress) – WFRC led a joint project (with MAG, UDOT, and UTA) to develop requirements, create a implementation plan, and build an initial analysis toolset to better understand and project bicycle and other micromobility mode travel within our region.
-Information about this project can be found in the kickoff workshop summary, toolset needs assessment, and work plan for the second phase (build initial bicycle tools) of this project.
+• Micromobility Toolset (in progress)WFRC led a joint project (with MAG, UDOT, and UTA) to develop requirements, create an implementation plan, and build an initial analysis toolset to better understand and project bicycle and other micromobility mode travel within our Region.
+Information about this project can be found in the kickoff workshop summary, toolset needs assessment, and work plan for the second phase (building initial bicycle tools).

-• Active Transportation Plan Data Standardization – WFRC has created guidelines for standardization of Active Transportation Plan data.
+• Active Transportation Plan Data Standardization – WFRC has created guidelines for standardization of Active Transportation (AT) Plan data.
 The guidelines document contains instructions for utilizing Utah’s statewide road centerline GIS layer in creating new AT Plan data, information about bicycle and pedestrian facility types, and FAQ.

 Search